PixxxeL/python-html-purifier/README.md

 About
 -----

-Cuts the tags and attributes from HTML that are not in the whitelist.
+Cuts the tags and attributes from HTML that are not on the whitelist.
 Their content is leaves.
 Signature of whitelist:
 ```python